Call for abstracts

-Submissions are invited for oral abstract and poster presentations that represent original and new, important or relevant science, research, clinical application or public health relating to one or more of the themes of the conference, or relevant to the field of Lifestyle Medicine generally.
+Submissions are invited for oral abstract and poster presentations that represent original and new, important or relevant science, research, clinical application or public health relating to one or more of the themes of Lifestyle Medicine 2020, or relevant to the field of Lifestyle Medicine generally.

 Who should apply?